google/skia/site/dev/contrib/submit.md

-_Note_: If you don't see editing commands on the review page, click **Sign in** in the upper right. _Hint_: You can add -r reviewer@example.com --send-mail to send the email directly when uploading a change using git-cl.
+_Note_: If you don't see editing commands on the review page, click **Sign in** in the upper right. _Hint_: You can add -r reviewer@example.com --send-mail to send the email directly when uploading a change using `git-cl`.

 The review process